Leo-Lem/SwiftServices/src/association/README.md

-# Key-Value Storage Service
+# Association Service

-An abstraction for workign with key value storage (e.g., UserDefaults, NSUbiquitousKeyValueStore).
+An abstraction for working with key value storage (e.g., UserDefaults, NSUbiquitousKeyValueStore, Keychain).

 ## Features

 - storing, loading and deleting item for key.
-- storing items securely (e.g., in Keychain).
 - getting all keys.
 - storing codable items (with automatic encoding and decoding).